Last updated: Jul 27, 2020 12:06

 Custom cross report without common steps

-When Smart Reporting does identify common steps (between the selected tests), the custom cross report displays the final screenshot of the selected test reports, in a preview frame per test.
-The tests are displayed side by side to for easy comparison of test conditions and results.
+When Smart Reporting does not identify common steps (between the selected tests), the custom cross report displays a top header line with a statistical summary of the selected tests and, for each selected test, the final screenshot of the selected test reports, in a preview frame per test.
+The tests are displayed side by side for easy comparison of test conditions and results.

 Test-specific cross report